jimken123/jimken123.github.io/README.md

 ### Not Important/Later

 - [ ] Can I build FB archive? - It's under settings & privacy, apparently.
+- [ ] Reorg the submenu so that new pages are not buried in /then
 - [ ] add webmentions
 - [ ] add dark mode - like in https://mademistakes.com/mastering-jekyll/how-to-link/
 - [ ] add activitypub